 1.6% (2021 est.)

-The approximate time for sharing the contract with an employee in Thailand is only 6 business days assuming no special requests or changes to our standard employment contract.
-This time may be affected for events beyond our control at present.
+The approximate time for sharing the contract with an employee in Thailand is 6 business days assuming no special requests or changes to our standard employment contract.
+Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 Where the employer may not notify the commencing and ending time of daily work due to the nature or conditions of work, the working hours in each day should not exceed eight hours and the total working hours per week should not exceed 48 hours.